Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 ## Conclusion

-I hope that you are looking forward to exploring Python programming and mathematical thinking as much as I am!
+I hope that you are looking forward to exploring web development as much as I am!

 Throughout this semester you will be given the opportunity to master many technical skills in the field of web development, thereby preparing you for